The Labrador Started Seizing At 10:43 PM. The First ER Hospital To Answer Got The Case.

 That is why the operational fix matters so much here.
 A strong ER intake system reduces more than missed revenue.
 It reduces moral drag, referral friction, and the sense that the team has to choose between doing medicine and protecting the front door.

-Emergency Veterinary Intake Infrastructure
+Emergency Veterinary Intake System

 Built To Hold The Night Without Pulling Clinicians Off The Floor